-The bikes allow for easy exploring of the wineries in a fun environment as you roll through nature and enjoying all the great produce the Margaret River region has to offer.
+The bikes allow for easy exploring of the wineries in a fun and natural environment as you roll through nature and enjoy all the great produce the Margaret River region has to offer.

-Easy Ride Tours offers a winery and brewery tour which includes a tasting and lunch.
+Easy Ride Tours offers a winery cellar door and brewery guided tour which includes a tasting and lunch.

 - Price: $185 AUD for a group size of 2 – 4.

 READ MORE: Consider visiting the Margaret River region as part of a road trip between Perth and Esperance.